sahibpreet-singh-23/ShotSight/README.md

 lr0 = 0.01 (Learning Rate),
 optimzer = SGD (Stochastic Gradient Descent)

-The model gives an accuracy of 90.4% on detection of ball and 100% accuracy on detection of hole.
+The model gives an accuracy of 90.4% on detection of ball and 100% accuracy on detection of hole, giving a total accuracy of approx. 95.24%.
 The putt is achieved when the bounding boxes of both ball and hole overlap with a threshold of 0.2.